raissaesther/gelsonmerisio/wp-content/plugins/slide-anything/readme.txt

 == Description ==

 Slide Anything allows you to create a carousel/slider where the content for each slide can be anything you want - images, text, HTML, and even shortcodes.
 This plugin uses the Owl Carousel 2 jQuery plugin, and lets you create beautiful, touch enabled, responsive carousels and sliders.

-NOTE: UPGRADING TO VERSION 2.0!!!
-After upgrading to Slide Anything version 2.0, if you are experiencing issues with your existing sliders, please RE-SAVE your existing sliders - by editing each existing SA slider and then clicking the 'Update' button.
-Also, if you site is running a CDN CACHE, please ensure you reset/clear this cache.

 = Slide Anything Version 2 =